 These procedures may be an option if you have:

-Call for an appointment with your health care provider if you think you have high blood pressure.
+Call your health care provider if you think you have high blood pressure.

 Call your health care provider if you have renovascular hypertension and symptoms get worse or do not improve with treatment.
 Also call if new symptoms develop.

 Preventing atherosclerosis may prevent rental artery stenosis.
 Taking the following steps can help: